percona/everest-doc/docs/administer/api_rbac.md

         ```/v1/namespaces/{namespace}/backup-storages```

-        Check out the [API](https://percona-everest.readme.io/reference/getkubernetesclusterresources) documentation for more details
+        Check out the [API](https://percona-everest.readme.io/reference/getkubernetesclusterresources) documentation for more details.

+- The `.spec.allowedNamespaces` field has been deprecated.
+Access control for these resources is now managed through the RBAC policy.